-Clinton Foundation to Keep Harvey Weinstein's $250,000 Donation » Alex Jones' Infowars: There's a war on for your mind!
+Clinton Foundation To Keep Harvey Weinstein's $250,000 Donation » Alex Jones' Infowars: There's a war on for your mind!

 The Clinton Foundation will not return as much as $250,000 in donations from disgraced Hollywood mogul Harvey Weinstein following the accusations of sexual harassment and rape.

-The foundation said Sunday that donations, ranging from $100,000 to $250,000, have already been spent on projects, The Daily Mail reported.
+The foundation said Monday that donations, ranging from $100,000 to $250,000, have already been spent on projects, according to a statement provided to Fox News.

+“We are a charity.
+Donations, these included, have been spent fighting childhood obesity and HIV/AIDS, combatting climate change, and empowering girls and women, and we have no plans to return them,” a Clinton Foundation spokesperson said.

 The move to keep the money was expected following tweets from the foundation’s spokesman Craig Minassian.